-- Participants must be WConference Bulletints. - Zines must be created in 2023 or 2024 and be at least 8 pages long. - Submissions will be read by people of all ages: please only non-offensive
+• Participants must be Washington State residents.

+- Zines must be created in 2023 or 2024 and be at least 8 pages long. - Submissions will be read by people of all ages; please only non-offensive content in your zine. - Make at least 7 copies of your zine.
+Submit 5 and keep the others for yourself.
+Sharing and trading is a traditional aspect of zine culture!
+Entries will not be returned and may be added to a library's collection or used in promotional materials.

-Find more submission guidelines and view the winners of the 8th Annual Washington State Zine Contest here Become a 2024 WLA Sponsor or Exhibitor!
+Find more submission guidelines and view the winners of the 8th Annual Washington State Zine Contest here.